manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

           ingress:
             class: nginx
 ```
-Chicken and eggs issue here, our pebble itself don't have valid cert =]] so we `skipTLSVerify: true`.
-The `server` now
+Chicken and eggs issue here, our Pebble itself don't have valid cert =]] so we `skipTLSVerify: true`.
-pointed to `pebble` service an `emulator` namespace.
+The `server` now pointed to `pebble` service an `emulator` namespace.
 We should check if the issuer config correctly by `kubectl get issuer`:
 ```
 NAME            READY   AGE
 pebble-issuer   True    10s
 ```
-Now we should modify the installed http-only-ingress to have https: `kubectl apply -f ./examples/https-ingress.yaml`, you can see:
+We should modify the installed http-only-ingress to have https:
+`kubectl apply -f ./examples/https-ingress.yaml`, you can see:
 - kubectl get svc
 ```
 NAME                        TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                      AGE